Good Health and Wellbeing

 Does your university as a body provide staff with access to mental health support?

 Lakehead University is committed to supporting the mental health of its staff and students through a holistic health and well-being approach.
 Lakehead University’s Wellness Strategy acknowledges that prioritizing health and wellness interventions is key to promoting success within the workplace and classroom.
+Ongoing implementation of the plan including mental health and wellness initiatives for employees can be found here.

-Faculty and staff at the university have access to the free Employee and Family Assistance Program (EFAP), along with 24/7 telephone support for mental health concerns.
-Lakehead University also offers a comprehensive benefits package for employees which includes mental health supports.
+Faculty and staff at the university have access to the free Employee and Family Assistance Program (EFAP), which includes 24/7 telephone support for mental health concerns.

 To support Indigenous staff and students and promote cross-cultural understanding, the Office of Indigenous Initiatives also coordinates an “Elder in Residence” program which invites an Indigenous elder or knowledge keeper to provide traditional knowledge, cultural guidance, cultural teachings and counselling to staff and students.
+All staff mental health supports, including EFAP services, wellness workshops, and the Elder in Residence program, were available and actively used during the 2023–24 academic year.